Insolvency rejected due to lack of assets

 If the director unlawfully takes company assets or uses them for personal purposes, this could be considered a criminal offense.

-Violation of supervisory and due diligence obligations:
+Violation of supervisory and due diligence duties:

 Legal Notice: